ODOT-PTS/GTFS-ride/spec/en/reference.md

 ## Feed Files

-This specification includes the following files along with their associated content.
-Bolded files unique to GTFS-ride, while the rest reference GTFS files.
+This specification includes the following files along with their associated content. **Bolded** files are unique to GTFS-ride, while the rest reference GTFS files.
 More information on the GTFS files may be found at [https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md](https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md).

 |  Filename | Required | Defines |
 |  ------ | ------ | ------ |